monastri/monastri.github.io/notes-economics-political-science-globalization.md

 	as it does on gadgets.
 We can indeed “forget” how those work.
 Like our ancestors peer at the buildings, aqueducts, dams, roads, and bridges put up by our ancestors, whether Roman or American, and wonder just how they did it.

+But Scott isn't entirely convinced:

+	Any explanation of the form “administrative bloat” or “inefficiency” has to explain why non-bloated alternatives don’t pop up or become popular.
+I’m sure the CEO of Ford would love to just stop doing his job and approve every single funding request that passes his desk and pay for it by jacking up the price of cars, but at some point if he did that too much we’d all just buy Toyotas instead.
+Although there are some barriers to competition in the hospital market, there are fewer such barriers in the college, private school, and ambulatory clinic market.
+Why hasn’t competition discouraged administrative bloat here the same way it does in other industries?

 David "Goodhart's law" Manheim says the answer is superior goods and the sinkholes of unclear ROI around them: